 This support also ensures that connection to Impala is successful when SSL is enabled even if Kerberos is not enabled.

 Fixed in Cloudera Manager 5.11, 5.10.1, 5.9.2, 5.8.4, 5.7.6.

 Cloudera Manager 5.8 and higher has a new dependency on the package python-psycopg2.
 This package is not available in standard SLES 11 and SLES 12 repositories.
-You need to add this repository or install it manually before you install or upgrade Cloudera Manager.
+You need to add this repository or install it manually to any machine that runs the Cloudera Manager Agent before you install or upgrade Cloudera Manager.

 Pauses in Cloudera Manager after adding peer